top of page

 (1) Interstitial Cystitis Presentation & Pathophysiology

-(2) Diagnosing Interstitial Cystitis
+(2) Interstitial Cystitis Diagnosis

-(3) Treatment for Interstitial Cystitis
+(3) Interstitial Cystitis Treatment

 Interstitial Cystitis Presentation & Pathophysiology

 According to Dr. Fitzgerald, the field of urogynecology is undergoing a paradigm shift in the acknowledgement and management of interstitial cystitis.
 The most common interstitial cystitis patients present as young women in their 20s-30s, with recurring urinary tract infections, endometriosis, and negative cultures.
 The painful bladder symptoms are thought to be induced by neuroinflammation within the pelvis, in a two-hit system hypothesis.
 A combination of infection, endometriosis, autoimmune or hormonal effects create a perfect storm of neuroinflammation and the debilitating pain of interstitial cystitis.
-Additionally, alcohol, caffeine, artificial sweeteners and other inflammation-inducing beverages are known to irritate the bladder and increase symptoms.
+Additionally, alcohol, caffeine, artificial sweeteners and other inflammation-inducing beverages are known to irritate the bladder and increase interstitial cystitis symptoms.

 [Dr. Amy Park]